GPRS: Hardware

 Because a Class A device must service GPRS and GSM networks together, it effectively needs two radios.
-To avoid this hardware requirement, a GPRS mobile device may implement the dual transfer mode (DTM) feature.
+To avoid this hardware requirement, a GPRS mobile device may implement the Dual Transfer Mode (DTM) feature.
 A DTM-capable mobile can handle both GSM packets and GPRS packets with network coordination to ensure both types are not transmitted at the same time.
 Such devices are considered pseudo-Class A, sometimes referred to as "simple class A".
-Some networks have supported DTM since 2007.